jakob-he/compare_mutational_signatures/README.md

 # compare_mutational_signatures
-Scripts for the comparison of mutational signature detection tools
+Scripts for the comparison of mutational signature detection tools.